 Voice your Opinion

 We need to stay active and involved in this process.
 We need to make sure the new rules are fair and continue to support solar energy growth in Virginia.
-There will be a comment period where you can voice your opinion on the new net metering proposals.
-This is your chance to let the SCC know how important fair net metering rates are for the growth of solar energy in Virginia.
-Stay tuned for more details on how and when you can submit your comments.
+Comments are now open on the APCo case!
+See below for instructions on how to make your voice heard on the APCo case.

 - Net Metered Solar Benefits Everyone by providing clean, local energy where and when it’s needed most.
 It creates local jobs and provides consumers more options to save on rising utility bills.
 It relieves grid congestion obviating expensive investments in new power plants/ infrastructure (paid by all utility customers).
 It also insulates utility customers from natural gas and other dirty, expensive commodity fuels like coal.
 Approximately 54% of VA electricity is generated from imported natural gas, which is expensive and prone to price fluctuation.